udda/multiload-ng/extras/README.md

 the *Manifest*:
 `for i in *.ebuild; do ebuild $i manifest; done`

-Now you can install Multiload-ng of desired version:
+Now you can install Multiload-ng of desired version (you might need to run as *root*):
 `ebuild multiload-ng-<version>.ebuild merge`

 There is also a *live ebuild*, which fetches always lastest git code.

 These files are ready to be included as-is in your local overlay, if you have one!
-Just copy whole directory x11-misc under your local overlay root directory (and maybe `chown portage`).
+Just copy whole *x11-misc* directory right under overlay root directory (and maybe `chown portage`).